-There are several types of MPC for air environment:
+Several types of MPC are in use for air environment:

-- MPC of harmful substances in working zone air (MPC working zone);
+- MPC of harmful substances in working zone air (MPCworking zone);

-- MPC of the same substances in the atmospheric air (MPC atmospheric air).
+- MPC of the same substances in the atmospheric air (MPCatmospheric air).

-MPC{working zone} is subject to occupational monitoring, so, it is beyond the scope of the monitoring system.
+MPCworking zone is subject to occupational monitoring, so, it is beyond the scope of the monitoring system.